rafael-yml/VBA-PdfTXT/README.md

 **Two-column layouts**: labels and values on the same visual line are joined with a tab.
 Split on `Chr(9)` to get them as separate fields.

 **Line spacing tolerance**: two text runs are treated as the same line if their Y coordinates are within 8 PDF points.
 This handles most layouts comfortably.
-If you have a document with very tight superscripts or very wide line spacing that merges or splits incorrectly, adjust the `Y_TOL` constant in `PDF_SortAndJoin` (stored x100, so the default `800` = 8.0 points).
+If you have a document with very tight superscripts or very wide line spacing that merges or splits incorrectly, adjust the `LineTolerance` property (default 8 points).

 **Windows code page**: `PDF_ApplyCMap` uses `Asc()` to recover byte values from VBA's internal string representation.
 This correctly round-trips all byte values on systems using a single-byte ANSI code page (CP1252, CP1250, etc.).
 Behaviour on DBCS code page systems (Japanese, Chinese, Korean) has not been tested.